Bay House School: Comprehensive

 The school has developed significantly since this time, including introducing a Sixth Form to the Gosport Area.

 Academy

 Previously a foundation school administered by Hampshire County Council, in January 2012 Bay House School converted to academy status.
-The school is now sponsored by GFM Education.
+The school first joined a Multi-Academy Trust in 2017 when it became a founding member of GFM Education.
+In 2024, GFM Education was dissolved and merged with King's Group Academies.

 Teachers

 The school has roughly 250 teachers.
 Some of the teachers appeared on the BBC Two quiz show Eggheads.
 In March 2010, the assistant head teacher, Jim Wood, told an education seminar in Portsmouth that school teachers should act like Dirty Harry.
 In 2010 former head of year James Braid was jailed for abusing boys throughout his 30-year career.

 Academic performance

-In 2019, Bay House’s Progress 8 and Attainment 8 measures at GCSE were both average.
+In 2019, Bay House's Progress 8 and Attainment 8 measures at GCSE were both average.
 Absence and persistent absence were less good than the average.

 In 2019, the average A level grade achieved by Bay House students was B−, which is above the England average of C+.
 A level progress was categorised as "well above average".
 Student retention was good, with 96% of students completing their main course of study, compared to 89% in Hampshire overall and 91% in England.